kragen/knuth-interview-2006/README.md

 Students, whoever it was, told us.
 I went to Case institute of Technology in Cleveland, which was at that time not yet connected with Western Reserve University.
-So I went to Case, and the Dean of Case says to us, says, it’s a all men’s school, says, men, look at, look to the person on your left, and the person on your right.
-One of you isn’t going to be here next year; **one of you is going to fail**.
-So I get to Case, and again I’m studying all the time, working really hard on my classes, and so for that I had to be kind of a machine.
+So I went to Case, and the Dean of Case says to us, says, it’s a all men’s school, says, “Men, look at, look to the person on your left, and the person on your right.
+One of you isn’t going to be here next year; **one of you is going to fail.**” So I get to Case, and again I’m studying all the time, working really hard on my classes, and so for that I had to be kind of a machine.